kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

 ## Roles and Responsibilities

-### Developers/deployers/admins/users of the inventory management layer
+### Developers/deployers/admins/users of the infrastructure management layer

 ### Developers of the workload management layer